adrianboston/srcset/README.md

 -r  **recurse** the provided directory. ignored for single file.

--o  an **output** directory for the resized image.
-Otherwise the files are saved to the directory of the specified input file path. defaults to /`tmp/srcset/`
+-o  an **output** directory for the resized image. defaults to /`tmp/srcset/`

 -t  the **type** of image conversion (png, jpg, ... ); defaults to the same type as the original image found in the input path.

+-m  the minimum size of image that will be processed; otherwise an image will be skipped.
+Ignored for single files.
+Specifed in Kilobyes.
+The default is `50`.

 -s  the sizes tag used in the **srcset** image tag. defaults to `(min-width: 768px) 50vw, 100vw`